JordanCWard/Elist/README.md

 - Y-axis: Sales (total sales or per product).

-#### refund rates
-- rewrite findings to be more beneficial for stakeholders
-- clean up recommendation

 #### purchasing platform
 - rewrite findings to be more beneficial for stakeholders